 C-f to find a file, and type

-.emacs at the prompt.
-I added the following to
+.emacs at the prompt and add the following to the top of the

 .emacs and restart Emacs.
 Then type